boredsquirrel/Recommended-Flatpak-Apps/README.md

 Also: The Fork "Betterbird" is no longer needed for features like the "card view" that got integrated into Thunderbird.
 It also may be behind on updates.

 ## Messenger
 Most popular messengers are way more secure than Mail, phone calls or SMS.
-Many clients are using Electron which is a security issue, you may want to use them in a browser or with an alternative app.
+Many clients are using Electron which is a security issue, because it bundles a less secure Chromium, is overcomplex and doesnt respect system configs.

 ### Matrix
 Fractal